The “New” Modern Era, UAP and NHI, Part One: The History of AAWSAP

 Sidebar

-(All of this history has its side branches, so another “rabbit hole” is worth following—though we’ll try to keep the main thread intact.
-Tom DeLonge, guitarist for Blink‑182, was deeply involved in UFO‑themed research and advocacy during the mid‑2010s.
-While he was not involved with AAWSAP, 2008–2010, he later co‑founded To The Stars Academy of Arts & Science (TTSA) in 2017 alongside former CIA senior intelligence officer Jim Semivan and physicist Dr. Hal Puthoff, an AAWSAP alumnus.
-Steve Justice, recently retired from Lockheed Martin’s famed Skunk Works, joined as TTSA’s Aerospace Division Director.
-Former Pentagon AATIP director Luis Elizondo also became publicly affiliated with TTSA after leaving government service in late 2017.
+(While this history has its side branches, one “rabbit hole” is worth briefly following—though we’ll keep the main thread intact.
+Tom DeLonge, best known as the guitarist for Blink‑182, became deeply involved in UFO‑related research and advocacy during the mid‑2010s.
+Although he played no role in AAWSAP during its 2008–2010 tenure, he later co‑founded To The Stars Academy of Arts & Science (TTSA) in 2017 alongside former CIA senior intelligence officer Jim Semivan and physicist Dr. Hal Puthoff, whose name recurs throughout this narrative.
+Steve Justice, recently retired from Lockheed Martin’s legendary Skunk Works division, joined TTSA as Director of Aerospace.
+Shortly after leaving government service in late 2017, Luis Elizondo, former director of AATIP, also became publicly affiliated with TTSA, as did Christopher Mellon, former Deputy Assistant Secretary of Defense for Intelligence and close associate of Elizondo.
+Their presence further linked the organization to the broader UAP investigative ecosystem and lent it a degree of credibility unusual for a public‑facing UFO initiative.

 Another notable sidebar predates TTSA’s launch: In January 2015, Apollo 14 astronaut Edgar Mitchell emailed John Podesta—then counselor to President Obama—requesting an urgent meeting “to discuss Disclosure and zero-point energy.”
 In that email, sent via colleague Terri Mansfield, Mitchell referenced Vatican‑hosted seminars on extraterrestrial intelligence (ETI) and conveyed his belief that non‑violent “beings from a contiguous universe” wished to help humanity develop zero‑point energy, freeing us from fossil fuels.
 An August 2015 follow‑up repeated these themes and asserted that such beings would not tolerate military violence on Earth or in space.